MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

     $ $(pyenv root)/versions/2.7.15/bin/pip list
     ...
     ```
-- Create a virtual environment using target Python version.
+- Create a virtual environment using he target Python version.
 Normally you would pass a version with the `--python <PYTHON>` flag, but this works fine below.
     ```sh
     $ $(pyenv root)/versions/2.7.15/bin/python -m virtualenv <NEW_ENV_NAME>
+    ```
+    ```sh
     $ source <NEW_ENV_NAME>/bin/activate
-    $ python -V
+    $ python --version
     2.7.15
+    ```
+- Create an alias for `virtualenv`
+    - Optional step.
+    - If you cannot install `virtualenv` globally in system Python 2, then you can create an alias for using your custom PY2 verion's virtualenv.
+        ```sh
+        alias virtualenv='~/.pyenv/versions/2.7.15/bin/python -m virtualenv'
         ```

 ### Install pip